-Permissions and user access FAQs
+Permissions and User Access FAQs

 One of the best parts of having a Monotype Fonts subscription is having complete control over font permissions.
 Here’s how you can see who has access to Monotype Fonts, set up roles and permissions, and assign permissions to users.

-How can I set up permissions?
+How do I set up permissions?

 Roles.png

-To create custom roles, click on the “+” button next to the Roles title:
+To create custom roles, click on the + button next to the Roles title:

 Adding_Roles.png